-Before launching Carter Hales Design Lab, Sean was a founding partner of one of Canada’s largest independent graphic design and advertising firms.
+Before launching Carter Hales Design Lab, Sean was a founding partner of one of Canada’s largest independent graphic design and advertising agencies.
 He also launched The Pink Door Paper Company, an award-winning and commercially successful line of high-end stationery and spa products, which he sold in 2016.
-That business-building experience gives Sean deep practical insight into the goals and challenges facing entrepreneurs and business leaders.
-Sean has won overmartin 200 design awards from major local, national and international design competitions and his work has been published in numerous industry journals.
-As a former faculty member at Capilano University for 10 years, he taught hundreds of design students, and he is a frequent speaker and presenter on themes related to design and creativity.
-Sean channels his surplus inspiration into painting and photography.
+That business-building experience gives him deep practical insight into the goals and challenges facing entrepreneurs and business leaders.
+Sean has won over 200 design awards from major local, national and international design competitions and his work has been published in numerous industry journals.
+As a former faculty member at Capilano University for 10 years, he taught hundreds of design students.
+Sean’s track record of branding agency success makes him a sought-after speaker and presenter on themes related to design and creativity.
+He channels his surplus inspiration into painting and photography.

 illustration by Drew Young —dyoung.ca